 Screws vs. hidden fasteners While the difference between using hidden fasteners and face-screwing your deck floor is mostly a cosmetic issue, there are a few other considerations.
 There is a hidden fastener for just about every decking product; and there is a color-matched screw for just about every product too.
 Face-screwing is generally faster than using hidden fasteners, but many people prefer the clean look of hidden fasteners.
 On many hidden fasteners, the leading edge of the first deck board installed and the trailing edge of the last piece installed on each section will be face-screwed.
 This can frequently be hidden under the railing, but it is worth noting.
 Also, when installing picture-frame decking and other decorative patterns face screws are sometimes required.
 Check out the fastener you plan to use.
-If you have questions or need advice, please click here.
+If you have questions or need advice, please call 1-877-898-8368

 How long should my screw be?
 If you are using a manufactured product, please check with the manufacturer for specific guidelines.
 Generally though, 1-1/2" penetration into the floor framing is desired.
 On most decking, this means using a 2-1/2" screw if you are face screwing; and a 1-1/4-2" screw if you are using a hidden fastener, depending on the type of fastener.